isaacnmm/pestpolicy-hugo2XX/content/posts/do-lizards-have-bones/index.md

 The end of each rid is attached to sternum (breastbone) that is located at the front chest region.
 The number of ribs and vertebra varies from one lizard species to another.
 Large lizards like Tree Crocodile monitor and Komodo Drago have 15 to 24 vertebra, the medium sized lizard lizards have 10 to 16 dorsal vertebra while small lizards such as savannah and chameleon lizards have 7 to 11 thoracic vertebrae.

-Each dorsal vertebra is connected to two ribs (one on either side).� The dorsal vertebral provides option for the attachment of the back muscles.
+Each dorsal vertebra is connected to two ribs (one on either side).
+The dorsal vertebral provides option for the attachment of the back muscles.

 Related:
 [Are Lizards Poisonous?](https://pestpolicy.com/are-lizards-poisonous/)